EOS-Nation/auditor.bos/src/auditorbos.contracts.md

 **TERM:** The action changes the values until superseded by another action.

 <h1 class="contract">
-  votecust
+  voteauditor
 </h1>

-## ACTION: votecust
+## ACTION: voteauditor
 **PARAMETERS:**
 * __voter__ is an eosio account_name parameter for the voting member.
 * __newvotes__ is an array of nominated candidates account names that the voter intends to vote for with a maximum number of votes as configured by the contract.

-**INTENT:** The intent of votecust is to allow a member of BOS to vote for candidates that are eligible become auditors after the next call to {{ newtenure }}.
+**INTENT:** The intent of voteauditor is to allow a member of BOS to vote for candidates that are eligible become auditors after the next call to {{ newtenure }}.
 The action ensures the user has agreed to the latest terms and conditions and has the correct authorization of the account: {{ voter }} to place or change an active vote.
 Upon success this action will either update an existing vote with a new set of candidates or create a new active vote for the {{ voter }} for candidates eligible for election.

 **TERM:** The action changes the preferred auditors for an account until superseded by another action.